What are Ocean Currents?

 2.1 North Equatorial current

-North equatorial current is flowing from east to west.
+The North Equatorial Current flows from east to west.
 It is a warm current.
-It is situated between 5° – 20°
+It is situated between 5° and 20°

 N latitudes.
 After leaving the west coast of Africa, it attains its main characteristics.
 When it reaches the